-The second interviewee integrated the living standards, which have been developed in the project for a certain social group of interest, in her university seminar and she engages in building a lobby for those young people as well.
-It could be observed in several cases, that participants integrate outcomes of the projects in resolutions, statements or claims, trying to distribute the content, to capture the interest of people, stakeholders and politicians for this issue and to advocate for it.
-The third interviewee integrate the outcomes of the project discussions about gender roles into her bachelor thesis and in her respective engagement as well. - These young people may develop to influential multipliers due to project participation.
-It can be also concluded, that there are E+/YiA projects with high-quality contents, otherwise they would not be attractive for the interviewees with a respective foreknowledge and engagement.
-The following interviewee is already an active member of an organisation protecting the environment.
-The project specialises his knowledge and he takes appropriate steps further:
+A second interviewee introduced the standards, which were developed in the project to ensure equal opportunities for a certain social group of interest, in her university seminar and she engages now in building a lobby for this social group of interest as well.
+It could be observed in several cases, that participants integrate outcomes of the projects into resolutions, statements or claims, trying to disseminate these outcomes, to capture the interest of other people, including stakeholders and politicians, for the respective issues, and to advocate for them.
+A third interviewee integrated the outcomes of the project discussions about gender roles into her bachelor thesis and into her respective engagement as well. - These young people might develop to influential multipliers due to project participation.
+It can also be concluded that there are E+/YiA projects with high-quality contents, otherwise they would not be attractive for the interviewee is already an active member of an organisation protecting the environment.
+The project deepened his knowledge with a specific focus and now he takes respective further steps:

-"I thought that it was going to be like another course, but the experience changed my view of my studies and that is why I am now studying Earth systems." ( $2^{nd}$ , MT)
+"I thought that it was going to be like another course, but the experience changed my view of my studies and that is why I am now studying Earth systems."
+(2^{nd} , MT)